tugberkugurlu/sink-or-swim/00-line-count/README.md

 (How can I open files using relative paths in Go?)[https://stackoverflow.com/q/17071286/463785]

+(How to check whether a file or directory exists?)[https://stackoverflow.com/a/10510783/463785]

+(Golang Determining whether *File points to file or directory)[https://stackoverflow.com/a/25567952/463785]

 ## Side Learnings

  - It is possible to slice the arrays by specifying a half-open range with two indices separated by a colon. based on `b := []byte{'g', 'o', 'l', 'a', 'n', 'g'}`, `b[1:4] == []byte{'o', 'l', 'a'}` will be true, sharing the same storage as b.
 More info: https://blog.golang.org/go-slices-usage-and-internals